rapidbounce/rapidbounce-back-end-dev-exercise/README.md

 You should spend **no more than 4 hours** working on this exercise.
 We will by no means police you, but we do trust you to respect and comply with this constraint.

+## Deadline

+You should submit your Pull Request no later than **7 calendar days** after you receive the email from us inviting you to participate in it.

+## Requirements

+Your submission should:

+- [ ] Implement the spec
+- [ ] Document the implementation

+## Stretch goals

+In case you finish your implementation early, you can:

+- [ ] Dockerize your repository
+- [ ] Implement at least one automated test (e.g. unit test)

 ## Spec

 This is the functionality of the web application we expect you to create.
 It should include an HTML page and an API endpoint.